“The privilege of a lifetime is to become who you truly are.”

 Start With the End In Mind

-A simple but a powerful mental exercise that I do regularly is to review my obituary.
+A simple yet powerful mental exercise I do regularly is to review my obituary.

-Whether it’s taking care of myself so I can better serve others, creating value for others, or spending time with those who I care about, all these activities reinforce me to live a conscious and intentional life.
+Whether it’s taking care of myself so I can better serve others, creating value in the world, or spending time with those who I care about, all these activities reinforce me to live a conscious and intentional life.

 With the freedom to choose, I don’t want to conform to anyone else’s beliefs.

-Wanting to be remembered as a loving son, caring friend, helpful colleague and great lover, I give those who I care about my undivided attention and presence during every interaction.
+Wanting to be remembered as a loving son, caring friend, helpful colleague and great lover, I give those who I treasure my undivided attention and presence during every interaction.

-These are all the things that I want to be remembered for.
+These are all the qualities and achievements I want to be remembered for.

-If I were to die tomorrow, then I would die feeling fulfilled and empty of regrets because I’m living my current deepest purpose – to become my best while helping others become theirs.
+If I were to die tomorrow, I would rest in peace feeling fulfilled and empty of regrets because I had lived my deepest purpose – to become my best while helping others become theirs.

 By starting with the end in mind, I can live consciously and intentionally.